lukeplechaty/09-week-assignment/README.md

   - Enable users to create posts associated with their Clerk userId.
 Posts should be displayed on the user’s profile page --done

 - stretch goals
-  - Allow users to update their content.
+  - Allow users to update their content --done
   - Allow users to delete their content --done
   - Allow users to view other profiles directly from posts they see on the global timeline, using a dynamic users route --done
   - Let users follow each other by establishing a follower and followee relationship between profiles.